Audience

 Most B2B audience definitions describe the right buyer in broad enough terms that everyone agrees with them.
 That's also what makes them impossible to act on.

-When an audience definition isn't sharp enough, every function fills the gap with its own interpretation.
+When an audience definition isn't laser-focused, every team will fill the gap with its own interpretation.
 Marketing targets whoever engages.
 Sales pursues whoever has budget.
 The go-to-market ends up pulling in several directions at once.

 The Signals